M3 Junctions 2-4a: Smart Motorway

 What is happening?

-We propose to improve the M3 by making it a "smart motorway" between junctions 2 and 4a (13.4 miles / 21.6km).
-Smart motorways help relieve congestion by using technology to control traffic flows and assist in the management of incidents and providing information to road users.
+We are currently making improvements to the M3 by constructing a smart motorway between junctions 2 and 4a (13.4 miles/21.6km).
+The aim of smart motorways is to help relieve congestion by using technology to control traffic flows, to assist in the management of incidents and provide information to road users.
 They deliver these benefits at a significantly lower cost than conventional motorway widening and with less impact on the environment during construction.
-This will be achieved by converting the existing hard shoulder to a permanent running lane.
-Find out more about Smart Motorways.
+This is achieved by converting the existing hard shoulder to a permanent running lane.

 When and where is this happening?